 In this tutorial I’m going to show you how I used a blazer from a thrift store to make a blazer pattern.
-In part 2 I will show you how I altered that pattern to make a blazer for Tater.
+This is useful when you want to recreate a garment you already have, but you don’t want to destroy the garment in the process.

 To start with, I did the front piece.